Nurses Share the Pros & Cons of an RN to BSN Online Program

-The online format is pretty spectacular if you’ve never tried it.
-Instead of worrying about transit or battling traffic to school, you simply log onto your computer.
+The online format can be a major perk for some students.
+Instead of worrying about commutes or battling traffic to school, you simply log on to your computer.
 Instead of lugging your bag around a college campus while trying to balance your coffee, you can settle into the comfort of your own kitchen.
 Instead of arranging childcare or for someone to let the dog outside, you get to stay home with them.

 Online RN to BSN programs recognize your existing experience as a nurse and help you bridge the gap to your BSN with as much flexibility and convenience as possible.